 Lifetime Achievement Award

 I've been making a living with my camera for a very long time.
-During the 2014 Wedding and Portrait Photographer's international convention in Las Vegas NV, I received the Lifetime Achievement award.
-This award, given annually to one individual from WPPI, is an honor bestowed upon those who have succeeded at the highest level of the craft.
-The award represents artists who have been leaders within the industry, and have been exemplary role models with regard to artistry, ethics, and educational contributions to the world of photography.
-Their influence to wedding and portrait photography has been profound, and it is recognized with this award.
+During the 2014 Wedding and Portrait Photographer's international convention in Las Vegas, I received the Lifetime Achievement Award.
+This award, given annually to only one individual from WPPI, is an honor bestowed upon those who have succeeded at the highest level of the craft.
+The award represents artists who have been leaders within the industry and have been exemplary role models with regard to artistry, ethics, and educational contributions to the world of photography.
+Their influence on wedding and portrait photography has been profound, and it is recognized with this award.

 Two years of working for that weekly gave me a taste for photojournalism.
-I loved storytelling, and really enjoyed meeting fascinating people and experiencing unique events.
-Also, after printing crappy negatives from the assignments the reporters shot, I really learned my way around a darkroom.
-I heard that the Philadelphia Inquirer was hiring correspondents/stringers to infiltrate the suburbs in order to expand their coverage.
-I was given an opportunity, and ran with it.
+I loved storytelling and really enjoyed meeting fascinating people and experiencing unique events.
+After printing crappy negatives from the assignments the reporters shot, I really learned my way around a darkroom.
+I heard that the Philadelphia Inquirer was hiring correspondents/stringers to infiltrate the suburbs to expand their coverage.
+I was given an opportunity and ran with it.
 I was promptly fired from the weekly for a conflict of interest.
 Even though it was only $75.00 per week, it still hurt because I took pride in what I had done there.

 I spent 15 years working as a photojournalist for the Philadelphia Inquirer.
 My first assignment, given to me by my photo editor Bryan Grigsby, was to cover a "German American Police Association meeting" in Burlington County NJ.
-Bryan, with his tireless sense of humor, figured "who better to send to the German American Police Association meeting that the new green Jewish kid".
-Next up from Bryan was the monthly meeting of the "La Leche` league.
+Bryan, with his tireless sense of humor, figured "who better to send to the German American Police Association meeting than the new Jewish kid."
+Next up from Bryan was the monthly meeting of the "La Leche League."
 Yes, that's not a typo.
-It was a meeting where women breast feed their babies.
-Trust me, I was more uncomfortable than those mothers were.
-Bryan taught me how to be a story teller.
+It was a meeting where women breastfeed their babies.
+Trust me; I was more uncomfortable than those mothers were.
+Bryan taught me how to be a storyteller.
 He helped me learn how to see, and he provided me with criticism when I needed it most.
 He wasn't just a photo editor.
-If there is such a thing as a photographic parent, Bryan Grigsby was just that for me, and many who worked under him.
+If there is such a thing as a photographic parent, Bryan Grigsby was just that for me and many who worked under him.

 Jump to 1998.
 Newspapers were on the decline- even back then.
-I, along with many of my colleagues were laid off.
+I, along with many of my colleagues, was laid off.
 I'll spare the ugly details, but fortunately, I was shooting a slew of commercial, advertising, and public relations assignments.
-I was doing pretty well, and working for an eclectic array of clientele.
+I was doing pretty well and working for an eclectic array of clientele.
 A year earlier, I met a photographer at my best friend's wedding.
-She invited me to her studio, and just as an experiment, I shot an few weddings with her.
+She invited me to her studio, and just as an experiment, I shot a few weddings with her.
 That was the first time in my life that I believed I could shoot weddings- even though I'd never given the wedding genre a second thought.
-I believed they were a recipe motivated, formula driven genre that I had no interest in.
-However, thanks to pioneers like Denis Reggie and a few wedding pho, the photojournalistic approach to weddings was in vogue.
+I believed it was a recipe-motivated, formula-driven genre that I had no interest in.
+However, thanks to pioneers like Denis Reggie and a few wedding photographers, the journalistic approach to weddings was en vogue.
 It was a natural fit for me.
-I found my legs, and I began shooting weddings full time shortly after my lay off.
+I found my legs, and I began shooting weddings full time shortly after my layoff.
 When I think about it, I've actually had two careers.
 One as a photojournalist, and another as a wedding photographer/educator.
-I've truly been blessed to have found the crazy world of weddings, and WPPI a phenomenal trade organization, has been a vital part of my second career.
+I've truly been blessed to have found the crazy world of weddings, and WPPI – a phenomenal trade organization – has been a vital part of my second career.

-After 900 or so weddings, as well as many more for the foreseeable future, I'm still producing images at the highest level of my career.
+After nearly a thousand weddings, as well as many more for the foreseeable future, I'm still producing images at the highest level of my career.
 I need everyone to understand that my best images are in front of me.
 That said, I'm still learning.
-I'm still driven at each and every event to break new ground.
+I'm still driven at every single event to break new ground.
 It doesn't happen often.
-Ansel Adams once said, "12 significant photographs in any one year is a good crop".
-Well, Since we're all our own worst critics, my standards are pretty high.
+Ansel Adams once said, "12 significant photographs in any one year is a good crop."
+Well, since we're all our own worst critics, my standards are pretty high.
 However, it's that drive to produce something special with every assignment that provides my clients with a level of consistency that I'm extremely proud of.

 I'm proud that I've developed a distinctive style that uses dramatic light that accompanies compelling moments.
 I'm proud that I've been able to teach so many around the world how to improve their skills.
 I'm proud of the photographer and the teacher I've become.
 I'm proud to have been recognized by my peers at Wedding and Portrait Photographer's International for this incredible honor.
-However, I'm most proud of the fact that I'm still going strong, that I've taken care of my clients, and that I'm a good husband to my beautiful wife Susan, and also the best father and stepfather I can be to my daughters Samantha, Alison, Emma, and Olivia.
+However, I'm most proud of the fact that I'm still going strong, that I've taken care of my clients, and the best father I can be to my daughters Samantha and Alison.

 The awards I've won are clearly an embarrassment of riches.
-Being named one of the Top Ten Wedding Photographers in the World, winning the WPPI Grand Award for Photojournalism, receiving the 2012 Nikon WPPI photographer of the year, being the recipient of the 2013 IPC United Nations Leadership award, being named a Nikon Ambassador to the United States, and now the WPPI lifetime achievement award- In the end, as photographers, we're only as good as our clients.
-Thank you to all of my brides, grooms, and their families who've entrusted me with such an important day in your lives, and my hope is that my images last for generations long after I'm gone.
-I can't wait for this Saturday's wedding.
+Being named one of the Top Ten Wedding Photographers in the World, winning the WPPI Grand Award for Photojournalism, receiving the 2012 Nikon WPPI Photographer of the Year award, being the recipient of the 2013 IPC United Nations Leadership Award, being named a Nikon Ambassador to the United States, and now the WPPI lifetime achievement award.